isabella232/ole-2/README.md

 # Oh Ley

-It has a romantic latin flavor, hence the name.
+Ohley has a romantic and fun flavor.
 Have a little fun using the ornamental glyphs to spice up any design.

 ![Sample Image](documentation/image1.png)